 Sanford House has developed its family program to work with all members of the family – during treatment and beyond.
 The family program is designed to educate family members about the disease of addiction.
 And to help them define their new roles as they move forward.
 Also, the program gives family members the tools they need, to handle the inevitable bumps on the road to recovery.

 - An Al-anon meeting

-- A family therapy session together with the individual in treatment (those are scheduled with the resident’s individual therapist)
+- Or a family therapy session together with the individual in treatment (those are scheduled with the resident’s individual therapist)

 Sanford House Family Program is:

 - An educational program to help family members understand the disease of addiction

 - Also an aid to understanding substance use and co-occurring mental health issues